microsoft/TinyBlazorAdmin/deployment.md

 ![RegisterClientApp][RegisterClientApp]

-For the Redirect URL use **Web** (3) and enter the URL of the Azure Static WebApp deployed previously and add `/authentication/login-callback`.
+For the Redirect URL use **Single-page application (SPA)** (3) and enter the URL of the Azure Static WebApp deployed previously and add `/authentication/login-callback`.
 It should look lsomething like this:

 ```
 https://bolly-tiger-04a15beef.azurestaticapps.net/authentication/login-callback